 Consider behavioral therapies that focus on addressing abstinence, building skills to resist drug use, replacing drug-using activities with constructive ones, improving problem-solving skills, and helping to build supportive circles.

-Selecting the program (PHP vs IOP) that is right for you depends on current needs and the level of direct support required to help you successfully overcome substance abuse.
+Selecting the program (Day Program vs 5-Day IOP) that is right for you depends on current needs and the level of direct support required to help you successfully overcome substance abuse.

 AspenRidge Offers Both

-Comparing PHP vs IOP can help to clarify different levels of care within the continuum treatment model.
-Both PHP and IOP provide support during the transition phases, assisting the individuals in acclimating to the new lifestyle after quitting.
+Comparing Day Program vs 5-Day IOP can help to clarify different levels of care within the continuum treatment model.
+Both Day Program and 5-Day IOP provide support during the transition phases, assisting the individuals in acclimating to the new lifestyle after quitting.

 Effective treatment addresses more than the immediate symptoms of addiction.
 Instead, it incorporates different treatment modalities that target symptoms as well as underlying causes that can significantly impact long-term recovery.
 Get the help you need and deserve.
 Contact us directly 24/7 at (855) 281-5588.